Service

 The Hot Meal at St. Andrews’ Church (formerly scheduled on the fourth Monday of the month, like our pantry) has been changed to the third Monday of the month to accommodate both activities!
 Please talk to Mark Bursley.
 Sue Citro, Karen Neuschaefer, or Deanna Powell to learn how you can help with this fabulous outreach project.

-Make a Sock-ri-fice, Make a Difference; and
+Make a Sock-ri-fice, Make a Difference

 Bereavement Ministry